We’ve already put together a guide outlining the different types of German Shepherds.

 The West German Showline German Shepherd is one of the 5 types of German Shepherd lines in the GSD (German Shepherd Dog) breed.

-The reference to and description of the West German Showline German Shepherd in this guide and across the site is about what the line was originally bred for.
+The reference to and description about the West German Showline German Shepherd in this guide and across the site is about what the line was originally bred for.

 The reality of the last 100+ years of breeding of the German Shepherd means:

-- Some regulated programs in modern times are breeding a particular line similar to original breeding standards, but are varying things like traits and characteritics
+Some regulated programs in modern times are breeding a particular line similar to original breeding standards, but are varying things like traits and characteristics

 Things like early socialisation, training, how the dog is treated and bonding can play a role in the temperament and behavior of your dog too.